-- enable the compiler to build a simpler and consequently faster code which will have no unnecessary conversions of 32-bit and 64-bit data.
-It is especially useful when operating with address arithmetic and array indexing;
+- The compiler can build simpler and, therefore, faster code with no unnecessary conversions of 32-bit and 64-bit data.

 In C, the size_t type is declared in the following header files: <stddef.h>, <stdlib.h>, <string.h>, <wchar.h>, <uchar.h>, <time.h>, and <stdio.h>.
 In C++, the size_t type declaration is located in the files: <cstddef>, <cstdlib>, <cstring>, <cwchar>, <cuchar>, <ctime>, and <cstdio>.
 The size_t type is placed in the global namespace and in std.
 Standard header files of the C language for backward compatibility can also be included in C++ programs.

 In terminology of the PVS-Studio static analyzer, the size_t type refers to memsize types.
 The analyzer has a large number of special 64-bit diagnostic rules issued by the analyzer and related to recommendations on using memsize-types.
 If you are planning to start developing cross-platform projects or porting existing 32-bit projects to 64-bit systems, you may use PVS-Studio analyzer which can simplify this task greatly and allow you to avoid the long stage of searching for hidden errors.

 To learn more about the errors you can avoid when using size_t type and also how this type allows improving and optimizing your programs, see the articles given in the references.